 Direct labor cost elements

-In addition to basic wages, an entity’s direct labor cost includes any costs and expenses needed to hire and keep direct labor workers in the organization.
+In addition to basic wages and salaries, an entity’s direct labor cost includes all costs and expenses needed to hire and keep direct labor workers in the organization.
 These costs and expenses take the form of relevant federal and state taxes, contributions and benefits provided by employers for the support and wellness of workers.
-Due to this reason, an entity’s total direct labor cost is often much higher than just the basic production related wages which are paid to workers as their remunerations.
+Due to this reason, an entity’s total direct labor cost is often much higher than just the basic production related wages or salaries paid to workers as their remunerations.

 Typically, the following items are made part of an entity’s overall direct labor cost: